holderlb/WSU-SAILON-NG/src/README.md

 Defined | False | True | Mode #3 - Just One Trial
 Defined | False | False | Mode #4 - Trials Until Done

+For Mode #3 and Mode #4, if the experiment is complete you will receive an error message that the experiment is already complete before cleanly exiting.
+None of the functions (other than `__init__()`) in TA2.py will be called when this happens, a function can be added requested.

 <a name="runmodeone">

 ### Mode #1 - Full Linear Experiment